 The liquid crystal display (LCD) has come a long way from its Japanese digital watch beginnings.
 Today you’ll find LCDs everywhere and one area that it has experienced exponential growth in is in the entertainment devices industry, particularly, the LCD television segment.

-If you bought one yourself and are looking and are reading this post then I’m guessing things may have turned ugly for you and your LCD TV and that perhaps you’re looking for some repair information.
+If you bought one yourself and are looking and are reading this post then I’m guessing things may have turned ugly for you and your LCD or LED TV and that perhaps you’re looking for some repair information.
 If you’re still within the warranty period then you may stop reading and just bring it to the manufacturer’s service center and have it fixed for free.
 Otherwise, please read on.

 (See related article: LED and 3D LCD Flat Screen TV Repair Information)